First of all, don’t panic if you’re teaching a reluctant high school writer.

 Sometimes removing the focus from the writing itself and putting it on the highly interesting subject can be all it takes for a student to get the job done!

-3. Model Writing Yourself
+3. Model writing yourself.

-Make sure that your homeschooled students see you writing, even if it’s just email.
+So make sure that your homeschooled students see you writing, even if it’s just email.
 Let him or her “catch” you reading your email aloud back to yourself so that you can edit it.

 5. Teach high school writers to edit their work.

-On subsequent assignments, add checking for correct punctuation, varied sentence structure, punctuation, etc. If you’re using our Unit Programs, there is a self-editing tool that you can adapt and use.
-It is on the Tools folder and in our Teacher’s Manual, in the Tools section.
+On subsequent edits, have your high school students check for correct punctuation, varied sentence structure, spelling, formatting, etc. If you’re using our Unit Program Tools, there is a self-editing tool that you can use.
+It’s part of the Tools folder and in our Teacher’s Manual, in the Tools section.

 So if writing has been a struggle this year, don’t panic.
 If you take writing instruction step-by-step and get the help you need, you’ll be fine and your student will get the writing foundation he needs in preparation for high school writing and beyond.

 Just remember that this is only one aspect of your student and that you both will make it through with prayer, patience, practice, and time.

 Are you struggling this year with a reluctant high school writer?
 Pick one of these tips that encourages you and start implementing it today.